Chuks D General

 Chuks D General (born Chukwuyem Jude Israel) is a Nigerian stand-up comedian, actor, radio presenter and host.
-He is best known for his spontaneous jokes.
-He is the host of Generally Speaking, a comedy show that hosts popular celebrities across the Nigerian entertainment industry.
+He is best known for his spontaneous jokes and is the host of Generally Speaking, a comedy show that hosts popular celebrities across the Nigerian entertainment industry.

 Early life and education

-Chuks D General was born on February 27 in to Agbor, Delta State.
-He is a graduate of statistics from the Nasarawa State University, Keffi, where he served as the institution's Director of Socials.
+Chuks D General was born on February 27 in to Agbor, Delta State, south-south Nigeria.
+He is a graduate of statistics from the Nasarawa State University, Keffi, northern Nigeria, where he served as the institution's Director of Socials.
 He formerly attended Staff Model Secondary School in Agbor, Delta State.

 Generally Speaking

 Generally Speaking, is Chuk's annual flagship show.
 It has recorded three outings since inception.
 The show has featured celebrated names in the Nigeria's entertainment industry, such as Ali Baba, Seyi Law, and Richard Mofe-Damijo.